userver-framework/userver/scripts/docs/en/userver/mongodb.md

 ## Usage

-To use MongoDB you have to add the comonent components::Mongo and configure it according to its documentation.
+To use MongoDB you have to add the comonent components::Mongo and configure it according to the documentation.
 After that you can work with a collection via storages::mongo::Collection:

 @snippet storages/mongo/collection_mongotest.hpp  Sample Mongo usage